cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

    - Custom :ref:`job submission modules <CustomJobSubmissionMethods>`.
    - Custom :ref:`Jinja2 Filters<CustomJinja2Filters>`).

-Other files and folders may be placed in the :term:`suite directory` e.g. documentation, configuration files, etc.
+Other files and folders may be placed in the :term:`workflow directory` e.g. documentation, configuration files, etc.